Clasification Society 2023 - Version 9.37

-Statutory Documents - IMO Publications and Documents - Resolutions - Marine Environment Protection Committee - Resolution MEPC.293(71) - 2017 Guidelines for the Development and Management of the IMO Ship Fuel Oil Consumption Database (adopted on 7 July 2017) - Annex - 2017 Guidelines for the Development and Management of the IMO Ship Fuel Oil Consumption Database
+Statutory Documents - IMO Publications and Documents - Resolutions - Marine Environment Protection Committee - Resolution MEPC.349(78) - 2022 Guidelines for the Development and Management of the IMO Ship Fuel Oil Consumption Database - (adopted on 10 June 2022) - Annex - 2022 Guidelines for the Development and Management of the IMO Ship Fuel Oil Consumption Database

 1 INTRODUCTION

-1.2 In general, the purpose of the database is to support consideration of further measures for enhancing energy efficiency of international shipping by enabling robust data analysis.
+1.2 In general, the purpose of the database is to provide data for establishing annual CO2 emissions from ships and support consideration of further measures for reducing carbon intensity of international shipping.

-1.4 Regulation 22A.12 states that "The IMO Ship Fuel Oil Consumption Database shall be undertaken and managed by the Secretary-General of the Organization, pursuant to guidelines to be developed by the Organization."
-With regard to the establishment of the database, it will be developed as a module within the Global Integrated Shipping Information System (GISIS) platform, with the integrated IMO Web Accounts framework utilized to manage secure access to the module.
+1.4 Regulation 27.13 states that "The IMO Ship Fuel Oil Consumption Database shall be undertaken and managed by the Secretary-General of the Organization, pursuant to guidelines to be developed by the Organization."
+With regard to the establishment of the database and for data visualization, it will be developed as a module within the Global Integrated Shipping Information System (GISIS) platform and associated web application, as necessary, with the integrated IMO Web Accounts framework utilized to manage secure access to the module.

 2 DEFINITIONS